zachmccabe/zachmccabe.github.io/now.md

 Summer at the ranch is busy and exhausting in the best way.

 Researching [updates](https://www.zachmccabe.com/beijing/index.html#book-updates) for The Photographers Field Guide to Beijing.
-Version 2 is coming in Q4 2019.
+Expect version 2 in Q4 2019.